dgoodlad/d.goodlad.net/content/articles/arch_linux_on_mba_42.md

 BIOS compatibility mode suggested in most linux-on-Macbook guides.
 As such, you shouldn't expect a point-and-click install.

+This document is a work-in-progress, but will get you around the few small issues that are specific to this laptop.

 1. Preparation
     1. Download the most recent `archboot` ISO
     2. Write the ISO to a USB stick using `dd`